-That's right: almost half of the surveyed individuals always conduct pre-purchase research online for highvalue items.
+That's right: almost half of the surveyed individuals always conduct pre-purchase research online for high-ticket items.
 And the trend is building.

-How many of your prospects and customers are researching online before they buy?
+How many of your prospects and clients are researching online before they buy?
 A lot, I bet.

-If you accept that there are many potential customers and clients searching online right now for what you offer, then the next question becomes...
+If you accept that there are many potential clients searching online right now for what you offer, then the next question becomes...

-What are the characteristics of super-successful online marketing campaigns in the financial services industry?
+What are the characteristics of super-successful online marketing campaigns in the mortgage broking industry?